LET-99-dependent spatial restriction of active force generators makes spindle's position robust: Introduction

-We aimed to complement our previously published ``tug-of-war" model \citep{grill05,pecreaux06}, mainly focused on the dynamics of cortical force generators (f.g.), by including the dynamics of astral microtubules (MTs).
-Indeed, we mapped the microtubule contacts at the cortex and revealed that they mostly concentrated in cortical regions close to the centrosomes (Fig. 1).
-In consequence, the position of the centrosomes, as microtubule organizing centres (MTOC), regulates through the microtubule dynamics the quantity of engaged force generators, likely cytoplasmic dynein \citep{nguyen07}, pulling on astral microtubules.
-In turn, this regulates anaphase spindle oscillations and posterior displacement.
+We aim here to complement our previously published ``tug-of-war" model \citep{grill05,pecreaux06}, later called initial model, which was mainly focused on the dynamics of cortical force generators (f.g.), by including the dynamics of astral microtubules (MTs).
+Indeed, we mapped the microtubule contacts at the cortex and revealed that they mostly concentrated in cortical regions close to the centrosomes \citep{bouvrais18}.
+In consequence, the position of the centrosomes, as microtubule organizing centres (MTOC), regulates the quantity of engaged force generators pulling on astral microtubules and in turn spindle's anaphase oscillation and posterior displacement. \\

 First, focusing on the oscillation onset, we expanded our initial model of spindle oscillation to account for microtubule dynamics.
-We will detail the expanded model and then explore how this novel positional regulation combines with the one by force generator processivity previously reported \citep{pecreaux06}.
-In that case, we assumed that the change in force generator processivity throughout mitosis was negligible.
-Second, through a stochastic simulation approach, we looked at the feedback loop created between the position of the posterior centrosome and the pulling forces contributing to spindle displacement.
-In this case, we considered the variations in force generator processivity, possibly linked to the cell cycle.
+We detailed the expanded model and then explored how this novel positional regulation combines with the one by force generator processivity previously reported \citep{pecreaux06}.
+Second, through a stochastic simulation approach, we looked at the feedback loop created between the position of the posterior centrosome and the pulling forces contributing to spindle displacement. \\